 What are the common causes of back pain?

-Acute trauma, repetitive use, and poor posture are common back pain causes.
+Non-specific low back pain along with chronic specific back discomfort arise from a variety of factors.
+Acute trauma, repetitive use, extended time in an uncomfortable position and poor posture are common back pain causes.
 Muscle or ligament strain is most commonly involved, though disc issues and skeletal irregularities can also contribute.

 Underlying conditions can also lead to the presence of back pain.
 These may include osteoporosis or arthritis.